| Common Tactical Problems"Everyone has these once in awhile."

 quickly and more easily.
 Coaches refer to this as "being comfortable with the

+ball."
 "If you are technically competent,

 you can look around and see where you want to play the ball while it is coming to

 you," says Jay Hoffman, coach of the U.S. Under-18 National Team.
+When Hoffman runs a practice session, one

 of his favorite phrases is "How many players do you see?"
 He hopes someone will